Download this presentation for information on hiring international students on F-1 Visas for employment.

 F-1 visa students are required to maintain full-time enrollment during the fall and spring semesters.
 Full-time registration for undergraduate students is 12 units per semester.
-Full-time for graduate students is eight units or 12 units with a TA/GSR appointment.
+Full-time for graduate students is 12 units.
 F-1 visa students are limited to 20 hours of work on campus per week while school is in session, inclusive of a TA or GSR position.
 During the winter and summer break, F-1 visa students may work full-time on campus.
 Off-campus employment or employment after a student has completed their degree program is only permitted with the necessary OPT employment authorization as noted below.

 Important note: The following information is for UC Merced sponsored students with UC Merced listed as the sponsoring school in section two on the Form I-20.
 Non-UC Merced sponsored students need to contact the international student advisor at their sponsoring university for advice on employment authorization.

 Curricular Practical Training (CPT)